dotstar/amazon-s3-security-settings-and-controls/README.md

 S3 is designed to provide 99.999999999% durability of objects over a given year.
 For example, if you store 10,000,000 objects with Amazon S3, you can on average expect to incur a loss of a single object once every 10,000 years.
 In addition, Amazon S3 Standard, S3 Standard-IA, and S3 Glacier are all designed to sustain data in the event of an entire S3 Availability Zone loss.

-From a data protection perspective, the larger threat to your data is an application bug or human error.
+From a data protection perspective, the biggest threat to your data is an application bug or human error.
 One way to protect against this is to enable versioning.

 Versioning allows you to preserve, retrieve, and restore every version of every object stored in an Amazon S3 bucket.
 Once you enable Versioning for a bucket, Amazon S3 preserves existing objects anytime you perform a PUT, POST, COPY, or DELETE operation on them.
 By default, GET requests will retrieve the most recently written version.
 Older versions of an overwritten or deleted object can be retrieved by specifying a version in the request.